Output Format

 _unprocessed | true | Upstream action failed (API error, missing batch result) — automatically skipped by downstream actions |

 These fields are excluded from content extraction and should not be set by users.
+See Batch Recovery for the full _recovery structure.

 Content Field